Divorce is an immense emotional undertaking, but it is also an intense legal minefield

 New York City Divorce Attorney

-the skilled and experienced legal services of a New York City divorce
+seek the legal assistance of a skilled and experienced New York divorce

 attorney.
 At Eiges & Orgel, PLLC, we have been effectively assisting